secdev/scapy/doc/scapy/usage.rst

-pkt.psdump()              draws a PostScript diagram with explained dissection pkt.pdfdump()             draws a PDF with explained dissection pkt.command()             return a Scapy command that can generate the packet
+pkt.psdump()              draws a PostScript diagram with explained dissection pkt.pdfdump()             draws a PDF with explained dissection pkt.command()             return a Scapy command that can generate the packet pkt.json()                return a JSON string representing the packet
 =======================   ====================================================